ImageMagick v6 Examples --

 Converting Scripts: UNIX Shell to Window DOS

-When invoking IM commands directly from the DOS command shell (cmd.exe) you have to modify the sample scripts presented on this site (if they don't stem from this very page).
-The sample scripts are generally intended to be run in a Linux command shell.
-In order to run them from a DOS command shell, you have to perform the following modifications:
+When invoking IM commands directly from the DOS command shell (using cmd.exe) you have to modify the scripts presented on IM's Example site (if they don't stem from this section), as most examples provided (in other sections) are generally intended to be run in an UNIX or LINUX command shell.

-For example, this UNIX shell script...
+For example, following the above rules, this UNIX shell script...

 #!/bin/sh